kpolley/blog/content/posts/honeypots.md

 Policy-based detections are great because they are super easy to write and deploy.
 More importantly though, **policy-based detections leverage one of the greatest advantages most D&R teams don't even realize they have  --  knowledge and control over the environment they are hired to protect.**

 Attackers entering the environment for the first time have no idea where they are or what the environment looks like.
-Policy-based detections exploit that fact to cause the attacker to reveal themselves.
+Policy-based detections leverage that fact to cause the attacker to reveal themselves.

 # Intrusion Detection Honeypots
 The issue with policy-based detections is that there needs to be a policy that can be violated.
 This limitation restricts D&R teams from really taking advantage of policy-based detections across the org, especially in very open environments such as a typical development env.